Battle of Benadir: Battle

 According to João de Sepúlveda's own account, having arrived at Mogadishu he "destroyed the city and did them great damage and injury".
 Moving a few leagues north, he reached a popular anchorage for tradeships coming from the Red Sea, where he learned that the Turks would not be sailing to East Africa that year.
 Thus he returned to what remained of Mogadishu, and made a peace deal with its rulers.

 However, according to modern historians it's not likely that João de Sepúlveda's small fleet actually destroyed Mogadishu.
 Instead, it appears that the capture of one Ottoman ship and a brief firing upon the city was enough to compel the sultan of Mogadishu to sign a peace deal with the Portuguese.

 Passing by Barawa, the city was sacked, in retaliation for its inhabitants having delivered a few Portuguese prisoners to the Turks.
 After also sealing a peace with Barawa, João de Sepúlveda returned to Malindi.

-The word benadir means coast in Somali referring to the richness of southern Somali coast.